Sheng Pu Erh

 Cultivation & Processing

-A special feature of the Bu Lang tea village is the number of old and ancient tea trees.
-Several trees estimated to be 500 years old are even located within the city walls.
-The quality of the tea from this region is largely attributed to the age of the trees.
+One distinctive feature of the Bulang tea village is the remarkable number of old tea trees.
+Several trees, estimated to be around 500 years old, can even be found within the village walls.
+The exceptional quality of tea from this region is widely attributed to this very fact.

-Bu Lang Shan is located in southern Yunnan in the middle of the tea region of Xishuangbanna, not far from the border with Burma/Myanmar.
-The local population consists largely of members of the Hani and Bu Lang minorities.
-Tea has been cultivated in the region for more than 1,000 years.
+Bulang Shan is located in the southern part of Yunnan province, in the heart of the Xishuangbanna tea region, not far from the border with Myanmar.
+The area is home to members of the Hani and Bulang ethnic minorities.
+Tea has been produced here for more than a thousand years.

 Storage

 This tea was produced in 2013 and stored for maturation in Guang Zhou, China until 2018.
-Since 2018 the tea has continued to be ripened under special conditions at Sunday Natural in Berlin.
+Since 2018 the tea has continued to age under controlled conditions in the Yoshi en Pu Erh storage facility.

 Preparation